Kingdom of Madness (Magnum album): Related information

 Kingdom of Madness is also the debut album of German power metal band Edguy, whose lead singer Tobias Sammet has collaborated with Magnum lead singer Bob Catley on his Avantasia project.

-Kingdom of Madness is a UK band formed in 2018 by ex-Magnum keyboardist Mark Stanway featuring drummer Micky Barker, keyboardist and flautist Richard Bailey, Mo Birch (vocals and percussion), Laurence Archer on guitar, Brian Badhams on bass, vocalist Chris Ousey.
-The primarily toured performing songs from the 'Classic Magnum' era from 1976 to 1995.
+Kingdom of Madness are a UK band formed in 2018 by ex-Magnum keyboardist Mark Stanway featuring drummer Micky Barker, keyboardist and flautist Richard Bailey, Mo Birch (vocals and percussion), Alan Bell on guitar, Brian Badhams on bass and vocalist Chris Dando.
+They are on tour performing Classic Magnum from the celebrated 1978 to 1994 era.